python/cpython/Doc/library/profile.rst

    timer call, along with the appropriate calibration constant.

 :class:`cProfile.Profile`
    :func:`your_time_func` should return a single number.
-If it returns plain integers, you can also invoke the class constructor with a second argument specifying the real duration of one unit of time.
+If it returns integers, you can also invoke the class constructor with a second argument specifying the real duration of one unit of time.
 For example, if :func:`your_integer_time_func` returns times measured in thousands of seconds,